near/docs/docs/concepts/new-to-near.md

 ## What is NEAR? {#what-is-near}

-What is NEAR, and why should you care about its technology?
 NEAR is a blockchain that has been built from the ground up to be high-performant, incredibly secure, and infinitely scalable all while supporting sustainability.
-To help get an understanding of NEAR’s mental model, the basics need to be covered.
-Blockchain, while it may be a scary term for some, is surprisingly simple.
+Ultimately, it is a [layer one](https://blockchain-comparison.com/blockchain-protocols/), [sharded](https://near.org/blog/near-launches-simple-nightshade-the-first-step-towards-a-sharded-blockchain/), [proof-of-stake](https://en.wikipedia.org/wiki/Proof_of_stake) blockchain built for usability and scalability.

 ### What is blockchain? {#what-is-blockchain}
 To start, you can think of a blockchain as a decentralized database where you can store and retrieve information from anywhere around the world.
 It’s decentralized due to the fact that it isn’t owned or controlled by one single entity.